 ("Revelation Chapter 4, # 2 (Twenty-Four Elders)," January 1, 1961, message #61-0101)Comments:

-Here the self-proclaimed prophet of the age, William Branham (WB), said that God didn't destroy the world by a flood.
-That directly contradicts what God Himself said in Genesis 6:13 where we read, "And God said unto Noah, The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth."
+Here the self-proclaimed prophet of the age, William Branham (WB), said that God Himself didn't destroy the world by a flood.
+That directly contradicts what God said in Genesis 6:13 where we read, "And God said unto Noah, The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth."
 Furthermore, WB also said God never destroys, but "tries" to preserve things.
 I suppose that since the flood actually happened, it means God didn't try hard enough!
 The fact is, God is the one who cursed the earth way back in Genesis 1.
 He builds up where He wills, and He destroys where He wills: "So that people may know from the rising to the setting of the sun That there is no one besides Me.
 I am the Lord, and there is no one else, The One forming light and creating darkness, Causing well-being and creating disaster; I am the Lord who does all these things."
 (Isaiah 45:6-8, NASB) WB was quite wrong.

 Finally, another problem we see is that WB actually adds something to the Word of God when he said that man destroyed the earth himself with atomic power.
 Also, he said that the pyramids existed before the flood.
 If that were true, that would mean that the Egyptians pre-existed the flood (See, "God's Provided Way," message #53-1201, paragraph 56), and that they came back again after the flood, even though the Bible says that it wasn't until after the tower of Babel that God dispersed mankind into separate nations.
 Why would God allow a true prophet to make such egregiously false comments on His Word?
 He wouldn't, and that's why we know William Branham was a false prophet.